jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

   <img src="./wilco_the_pup.jpg" alt="Puppy" title="Wilco The Pup" />
 </div>

 The date was 5 August 2017.
-Little did we know that two months later, my husband would be interviewing for a two year assignment within his consulting firm at their office in Limerick (Ireland) and 6 months later, I would be boarding a plane.
-Watching as they load our BFG into said plane.
+Little did we know that two months later, my husband would be interviewing for a two year assignment within his consulting firm at their office in Limerick (Ireland) and 6 months later, I would be boarding a plane, watching as they load our BFG into said plane.

 Getting Wilco to Ireland was definitely one of the most costly and stressful aspects of our move and I regularly get questions about the process.
 That's why I’ve decided to document it here.